We have offices in New York City and Portland, OR, as well as one person working from San Francisco.

 Elena is from Madrid, Spain and landed at Idealistas in 2010.
 As the face behind our Spanish site and blog, she spends her days encouraging organizations and individuals to turn good intentions to action both online and offline.
 Passionate about engaging, inspiring, and sharing, Elena is also on the core team of the Idealist Network and works toward a day when, no matter where you are, there will be someone close by who will help make it possible to do whatever you want to do for the common good.
 When not in the office, she loves to explore Brooklyn – and taste as many new flavors as she can find along the way.

 Kara holds a B.A. in Public Policy from Brown University and moved to New York City upon receiving a fellowship with Common Ground—an opportunity she found on the Idealist website!
 With a few other nonprofit experiences under her belt, plus a stint waiting tables, running through the streets of New York for the marathon, and her certification in massage therapy completed, she joined Idealist in 2003.
 Kara has worked in various capacities throughout the organization and is very excited to have a role in supporting an amazing staff everyday.
-In 2007, Kara headed back to her home state of California where she enjoys beautiful weather and long runs year round—not to mention a little more living space to accommodate her many DIY projects.
+In 2007, Kara headed back to her home state of California where she enjoys beautiful weather and long runs year round—not to mention a little more living space for her two energetic kids.

 Alex grew up in rural northern Minnesota and moved to the Twin Cities to attend the University of Minnesota in Minneapolis.
 After working with technology in the College of Biochemistry, Molecular Biology, and Biophysics and playing stand-up bass in various groups, he (obviously) graduated with a degree in political science.
 After school, he spent time exploring the western half of the United States and fell in love with Portland, Oregon during his travels.
 Since moving to Portland in 2003, he has married his career in technology with his political ideals, working with open source software for green manufacturing and other applications, and volunteering his skills for local nonprofits.
 He continues to play music, ride his bikes in the woods, and explore what the food, music, and outdoors of the Pacific Northwest have to offer.

-Eric O'Connell is a student at Portland State University, steadily working toward achieving a bachelor's degree in computer science.
-He enjoys combining elegant design with beautiful code and looks forward to bringing those together as a front-end coder at Idealist.
-He is married to his best friend Marjorie, a Masters student at PSU in speech language pathology, whom he loves dearly.
-In his free time he cycles, swims, runs, and plays with his dog, Cholula.
+Eric O'Connell is a graduate of Portland State University, finally having been awarded a bachelor's degree in computer science in 2012 after beginning his education in 1998.
+He enjoys combining elegant design with beautiful code and enjoys bringing those together as an Engineer at Idealist.
+He is married to his best friend Marjorie, a Speech Language Pathologist, whom he loves dearly.
+In his free time he cycles, swims, runs, and plays with his dogs, Cholula and Lebowski.
+Eric and Marjorie recently had their first child, Zora, and are over the moon.

 A graphic designer, artist, and photographer, Joshua has spent the last 15 years honing his talents as a visual craftsman (and the last 36 minutes writing this sentence).
 He spends most of his time reading, playing his bass, and going on long walks around Portland with his retired racing greyhound named Conquer.